vdua/somerandomstuff/content/posts/custom_fonts_html5_form.md

 with HTML 5 Forms which assumes font to be present on client's machine.
 But with modern web technologies, there are mechanisms which can enable customers to provide their users with the same experience as with PDF Forms.
 The guide below provides step by step details to achieve the same.

 Before starting this guide make sure you have latest AEM Forms setup.
-This guide has been tested on the same and the author doesn't take any gaurantee for the old versions.
+This guide has been tested on the same and the author doesn't take any guarantee for the old versions.

 # Steps